 I visited their popular store in Insadong.
 This place is famous for its Injeolmi Bingsu, an ice-flakes bowl topped with Injeolmi, a rice cake with soybean powder, and sliced almonds.
 One of the most authentic Korean desserts cost me 8.900 Won (7 Euros), but it is true that it could easily satisfy two persons.

-Other snowflakes combinations on Sulbing menu come with green tea, chocolate, chocolate brownie, Oreo cookies, tiramisu or blueberry cheese… They can cost up to 11.900 Won (9 Euros).
+Other snowflakes combinations on Sulbing menu come with green tea, chocolate, chocolate brownie, Oreo cookies, tiramisu or blueberry cheese… The best bingsu in Seoul can cost up to 11.900 Won (9 Euros).

-Besides the ice flakes, Sulbing Insadong offers Injeolmi toasts which can also be combined with mozzarella or chocolate.
+Besides the ice flakes, the most popular dessert in Korea, Sulbing Insadong offers Injeolmi toasts which can also be combined with mozzarella or chocolate.
 Overstuff yourself with Injeolmi and order Injeolmi ice cream, or a box of Injeolmi Cream Omelet.
 Water everything with some coffee, tea, latte, smoothie or sparkling ade!

 Address: 39 Insa-dong (2F), Jongno-gu